LucaCanali/Miscellaneous/Spark_Physics/README.md

 ## Notes on reading and converting data from ROOT format
   - **How to convert from ROOT format to Apache Parquet or ORC:**
      - You can use Spark and the Laurelin library, as detailed in [this note on converting from ROOT format](Spark_Root_data_preparation.md)
-     - You can use Python toolkits, notably uproot and awkward arrays, as [in this example of using uproot](Uproot_example.md)
+     - You can use Python toolkits, notably uproot and awkward arrays, as in this [example of how to use uproot](Uproot_example.md)
   - **How to read files via the XRootD protocol**
     - This is relevant for CERN opendata, typically shared at URLs like `root://eospublic.cern.ch/..`
     - You can use Apache Spark with the [Hadoop-XRootD connector](https://github.com/cerndb/hadoop-xrootd)